TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 1/1 Timothy 1.2.md

 ---

-unto Timothy, my true child in faith: Grace, mercy, peace, from God the Father and Christ Jesus our Lord.
+to Timothy, my true child in faith: Grace, mercy, and peace, from God our Father and Christ Jesus our Lord.